 The three major credit bureaus are required to provide to you a free copy of your credit report annually which you can access from www.annualcreditreport.com.
 These reports allow you to verify what lines of credit are open under your name, and any blemishes on your record.
 These bureaus also provide monitoring services you can elect.
 This will alert you if someone tries to open a line of credit in your name.

-Associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors.
-Securities and advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (Member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors.
+Associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and advisory services offered through LPL Financial., a broker/dealer (Member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
 CRN-3444944-020921